osterhoutan/basicFX-webBrowser/doc/Plan.md

 ### My Personal Requirements:
-_What things I am requiring myself to do fo practice and personal standards reasons._
+_What things I am requiring myself to do for practice and personal standards reasons._

 #### Asthenic Requirements:
  - Make it not look like default javafx basic os system styled UI